WEMLOrg/WEML/README.md

 - Have a safe space to journal their experiences
 - See all their symptoms over time in a calendar

-Check out the powerpoint for more info :)
+Check out the demo video and the powerpoint for more info :)